MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/use-pc-resources.md

 - On the 2D UI screen in the sample ap running on PC, click **Listen**.
 ![app-remoting-flat-ui](images/app-remoting-flat-ui.png)

-- Now open the Holographic Remoting Sample Player app using VS 2019 with the following configuration to run on the Hololens 2 attached to the PC using USB cable.
+- Open the Holographic Remoting Sample Player app using VS 2019.
+In order to run on a Hololens 2 that's attached to your PC using a USB cable, configure as follows:
 ![har-sample-player-run-sol](images/har-sample-player-run-sol.png)

 - Give in the IP address of the host PC as command line argument to the SamplePlayer app.
 Right click on SamplePlayer solution → Properties→ Configuration Properties → Debugging → Command Line Arguments